KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 The extension affects the entire glTF asset, ie all scenes, geometry, images and textures, included in a file that is using this extension.
 This means that the current rendered scene shall be output using the displaymapping declared by this extension whenever the usecase is relevant, ie a realtime rasterizer with output to a display.

+Visualization of multiple glTF assets using this extension is supported and will produce a normative result.

 If the glTF asset contains multiple scenes, each one when rendered, shall be output using this extension.

 If the glTF asset contains this extension but no scene or model data then it may be treated as an enabler for displaymapping.